-Succulent swiss chard, also known as spinach-chard or silverbeet, is one of the popular green leafy vegetables of European origin.
-Botanically, it belongs to the beet family (Chenopodiaceae) of vegetables, which also includes table-beets, sugar-beets, garden-beets, etc.
+Succulent Swiss chard, also known as spinach-chard or silverbeet, is one of the favorite green leafy vegetables of European origin.
+Botanically, it belongs to the beet family (Chenopodiaceae) of plants which also includes table beets, sugar beets, garden beets, etc. garden-beets, etc.

 Scientific name: Beta vulgaris, Cicla group.

-Chard is an annual greens, grown widely around Mediterranean region and is available at its best during summer months from June until November.
+Chard is seasonal leafy greens grown widely around the Mediterranean region.
+It is available at its best during the summer months from June until November.

-Chard features distinctly large dark-green leaves with prominent petiole and well-developed edible stalk.
-Generally, its leaves are harvested at various stages of maturity.
-While the whole plant with its tender young leaves can be harvested for salad preparation, individual large-size, mature leaves with slightly tough textured stem may be picked up for sautéing and cooking in dishes.
+Chard features distinctly large dark-green leaves with prominent petioles and well-developed edible stalk.
+In general, its leaves are harvested at various stages of maturity depending on their use in recipes.
+While the whole plant with its tender young leaves can be harvested for salad preparation, mature, over-size leaves with slightly tough textured stems may be picked up for sautéing and cooking in dishes.

-Swiss chard comes in variety of types based upon their shiny, crunchy stalks and petiole:
+Swiss chard comes in a variety of types based on their bright, crunchy stalks and petiole color:

 Green stalk: Lucullus.

 Multi-color (variegated) stalk: Bright lights (white, orange, yellow, purple, pink).